phonkee/vcontext/README.md

 ### api:
 Context provides following methods:

-* `keys` - returns list of all keys
+* `keys` - returns list of all keys, attributes:
-    attributes:
     * item - item to be dumped to json
 * `items` - list of key value items (tuple key, value), **kwargs passed to `keys` method
 * `iteritems` - generator version of items, **kwargs passed to `keys` method
 * `dumps` - dump to json, attributes: